GigaSpaces-ProfessionalServices/CSM-Magic-Tools/Cluster_Management_Tools/README.md

 Using systemd serivce management for starting and stoppig GigaSpaces Grid

-IMPORTANT.
+IMPORTANT
-edit the following scripts and make sure the path to the gs.sh is correct.
+Edit the following scripts and make sure the path to the gs.sh is correct.
 In our case the GigaSpaces packages was extracted in /opt/ folder

 Copy start_gs.sh  stop_gs.sh scripts to /usr/local/bin folder.